Fayetteville Woodpeckers: Fayetteville

 The Woodpeckers won in their first game, defeating the Potomac Nationals on the road by a score of 15–0 on April 4, 2019.
 The Woodpeckers played their first home game at Segra Stadium on April 18 against the Carolina Mudcats.
 Fayetteville lost to Carolina, 7–5, before a sellout crowd.

 In conjunction with Major League Baseball's restructuring of Minor League Baseball in 2021, the Woodpeckers were organized into the Low-A East at the Low-A classification.
 In 2022, the Low-A East became known as the Carolina League, the name historically used by the regional circuit prior to the 2021 reorganization, and was reclassified as a Single-A circuit.

+In December 2025, the Houston Astros sold the team, along with its other minor league affiliates (Sugar Land Space Cowboys and Corpus Christi Hooks) to Diamond Baseball Holdings.